 The land of fire and ice, Iceland has turned out to be the most incredible country I’ve visited so far (It has trumped Switzerland in being my favourite and that’s saying something!).
 Dramatic, and extremely varied landscapes, massive glaciers, volcanic craters and lava fields, hot springs and geysers, and stunning waterfalls – Iceland’s sharp contrasts are something you need to experience to believe!
 Read on for a detailed guide to Iceland – including how many days to spend, the best time to visit, things to do in every season, detailed road trip itinerary and more!

 Planning for your Iceland itinerary: How many days to spend in Iceland

 You need at least 7-8 days on your Iceland itinerary to cover the entire loop around the country.
 Any less and it can turn out to be too rushed.
-The itinerary below covers the highlights across Iceland in 8 days taking an anti-clockwise loop.
+The itinerary guide to Iceland below covers the highlights across Iceland in 8 days taking an anti-clockwise loop.

 If you have less than 7-8 days, it might be better to explore the areas around Reykjavik – the Golden Circle or the Snæfellsnes peninsula.
 See the itinerary below for days 1/ 2 or days 7/ 8 to carve out your plan.